rock-core/rock-and-syskit/README.md

 # HowTo

-1. Install middleman (you might need to add `sudo` to the command):

-    `gem install middleman`

-2. Clone the repository:
+1. Clone the repository:

     `git clone git@github.com:rafaelsaback/rock_website.git`

-3. Go to the repository's folder and run:
+1. Go into the repository and run

+    `bundle install`

+1. Then

     `bundle exec middleman`